 This is either going to sound stupid or you’re going to be nodding your head in silent, weary agreement.

-Have you ever worked for a company who processes actively prevented you from doing your job?
+Have you ever worked for a company that processes actively prevented you from doing your job?

 I was speaking with someone recently who provides support for a piece of tech kit that many offices use.
 They use 4 different suppliers to help deliver their service.
 3 external companies and their own company.
 So I asked him – what’s the biggest barrier you face in your role?